 In industry 4.0, all industrial equipment is capable of ethernet communication, and data is shared to a joint analysis source.
 This analysis helps in monitoring welding processes.
 For example, welding parameters monitoring can continue through the data transmitted, and it can highlight any potential anomaly proactively.
-This allows systems to better predict problems and helps in reducing production breakdowns.
+This allows systems to predict problems better and helps in reducing production breakdowns.

 Sensors are adding additional value to the welding robots.
 A robot or a cobot cannot deliver good results without sensor systems allowing for analysis of performance.
 Different types of sensors are available like touch, laser, vision, and through-arc.
 Each sensor can be used as per industrial need and the welding function.
-With continuous innovation in welding, sensor innovation is critical for better understanding how to further assist industrial improvements.
+With continuous innovation in welding, sensor innovation is critical for better understanding how to assist industrial improvements further.

 Earlier robots in arc welding systems worked two-pass systems; the First pass was dedicated to learning the seam’s specification, and the second pass for the analysis, tracking, and then welding.
 Recent technology developments allow for systems to simultaneously weld and assess the proper technique necessary for an ideal weld.

-The expectation from welding is to consistently perform steady weld operations with precision.
+The expectation from welding is to perform steady weld operations with precision consistently.
 Therefore, it is necessary to find technology solutions that can help the human arm achieve tasks with even greater intelligence.
 Artificial intelligence (AI) and robots/cobots have enhanced welding technology far beyond what was initially conceived.
 Machine learning algorithms and advanced data availability will continue to drive advancements at a pace never seen before.
 All these advancements are helping the welding industry move forward.
-The demand for re-education of existing welding professionals to make them understand and work with the cobots is high.
+The demand for the re-education of existing welding professionals to make them understand and work with the cobots is high.
 With welding tech schools introducing these exciting curriculum in their welding education, welding technology students who are professional welders in the making can make full use of the opportunities and become trained and certified welding professionals.
-Knowledge of these welding skills and familiarity with advanced systems in welding will give their career greater highs and make them sought after welding professionals in the industry.
+Knowledge of these welding skills and familiarity with advanced systems in welding will give their career greater highs and make them sought-after welding professionals in the industry.